 Since that’s obviously easier said than done, we asked Dr. Husain and a host of other experts to share their thoughts on the best gifts for this age.
-With all these recommendations in mind, Scary Mommy has curated the best gifts and toys for the 12-year-old boy or girl who has everything.
+With all these recommendations in mind, we’ve curated a list of the best gifts and toys for the 12-year-old boys and girls who has everything.

 While gifts that encourage physical activity are great at practically any age, they’re a smart pick for your 12-year-old — for both physical health and another lesser-considered reason.
 Board-certified pediatrician Dr. Tanya Altmann says that, in general, children and adolescent teens need 10 to 12 hours of sleep every night so they can function properly during the day.
 But, according to the CDC, six out of 10 middle schoolers don’t get enough sleep each night.
 “And when they get fewer hours, especially over time, it builds up in their body as a sleep deprivation that can affect their growth, development, and ability to learn at school,” emphasized Altmann.
 One solution?
 “Make sure your child is active during the day so they are tired at bedtime,” she advised.
 “Not only is daily physical activity important for the brain and body, being active during the day will help kids fall asleep faster at night.”

-Not surprisingly, your almost-teen might like holing up in their room or wandering off for a bit of solitude.
+Not surprisingly, your almost-teen might like holing up in their room or wandering off for a bit of soliBest Toys & Girls For 12 Year Old Boys & Girls According To Experttude.
 So, give them something they may gravitate toward when they crave alone time.
 “Books and journals are also popular among this age group and with the emerging independent tendencies,” Dr. Husain told Scary Mommy.